On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Mathematical Background on QC

 \section{Mathematical Background on QC}

 In this section the basic notions of quantum computing are introduced.
 Further information can be retrieved in~\cite{Kaye_intro_quantum,nielsen2011}.

 \textbf{Qubits} are the fundamental units of information held in quantum computers.
-A physical qubit exists in a \emph{superposition} of two states, $\ket{0}$ and $\ket{1}$, as shown in Fig.~\ref{fig:H_qubit} referring to an hydrogen atom with ground and exited states (another example of qubit is the photon, where the two states are the horizontal and the vertical polarizations).
+A physical qubit exists in a \emph{superposition} of two states, $\ket{0}$ and $\ket{1}$, as shown in Fig.~\ref{fig:H_qubit} referring to an hydrogen atom with ground and exited states.
 The state $\ket{\psi}$ of the qubit describes the probability distribution of the state and is expressed as

 \textbf{Quantum measurement} is an irreversible operation in which information is gained about the state of a single qubit, and superposition is lost.
 Mathematically speaking, in Eq. \eqref{eqn:state_qubit} $\ket{\psi}$ can be viewed as a vector in a Hilbert Space (i.e., a vector space equipped with an inner product operation) where